genesiscloud/genesis-cloud-inference-articles/art02.md

 build_bench_ts.sh
 ```

-The program has one command line arguments, a path to the TorchScript file.
+The program has one command line argument representing a path to the TorchScript file.
 For example, to run inference with the ResNet50 TorchScript code, use the following
 command: